Kharis: History

 In the first Kharis film, The Mummy's Hand (1940), the character was played by Western-film actor Tom Tyler, while the three subsequent films, The Mummy's Tomb (1942), The Mummy's Ghost (1944), and The Mummy's Curse (also 1944), starred Lon Chaney Jr. in the role.
 Although the iconic image of the mummy's face is usually Karloff's, the Kharis films are responsible for the enduring stereotype of the lumbering, foot-dragging monster, as Karloff's bandaged creation is seen only briefly, while Kharis is a major on-screen character in all four follow-up films.
 The Kharis films also introduce the notion of tana leaves as integral to the mummy's survival.

 The Mummy's Hand introduces Kharis in a series of flashbacks that are pulled from the original 1932 film (except for inserts with Tyler replacing Karloff in shots in which Karloff would have been conspicuous).
 The film The Mummy, which was released eight years before The Mummy's Hand, tells the story of the high priest Imhotep, who is punished for attempting to resurrect a dead lover, and thousands of years later returns to the Earth as a living mummy.
 In The Mummy's Hand, however, the mummy is a royal prince named Kharis and the details of the story are changed to describe a similar but alternative scenario.
 For this reason, the Kharis films are not sequels to the original, as occasionally misperceived.

-Eddie Parker portrayed Klaris, a cousin of Kharis, in the 1955 comedy Abbott and Costello Meet the Mummy.
+Eddie Parker portrayed Klaris, a similarly named mummy, in the 1955 comedy Abbott and Costello Meet the Mummy.

 Christopher Lee portrayed Kharis in the 1959 Hammer Film Productions horror film The Mummy.